marina-khi/marina-khi.github.io/index.markdown

 ## Welcome!

 I am a Ph.D. candidate in Economics at the University of Bonn and a research fellow at the Institute of Finance and Statistics at the University of Bonn.
-In September, I will be joining the Department of Econometrics at Erasmus University Rotterdam as a tenure track Assistant Professor.
+In September, I will be joining the Department of Econometrics at Erasmus University Rotterdam as an Assistant Professor.
 I am interested in Econometrics and Statistics, specifically in Nonparametric Statistics and Time Series Analysis.
 I am also interested in economic applications for statistical methods.

 **E-mail:** <a href="mailto:marina.k@uni-bonn.de">marina.k@uni-bonn.de</a>